If you intend to cheat in your online program, who are you actually cheating? YOURSELF!

 Rest assured, experienced test givers know all the tricks, such as wandering eyes or a fake Internet disconnection, in hopes of looking up a correct answer.
 And, of course, there is good old-fashioned common sense.
 If a student frequently exemplifies an average C grade, professors are suspicious if they suddenly ace a test.
 An investigation can be expected!

-We created an infographic called How Students Cheat Online JUST for this question… you may view its contents by clicking on the link!
+We created a wonderful INFOGRAPHIC called How Students Cheat Online JUST for this question… you may view its contents by clicking on the link!